twisted/pydoctor/docs/source/publish-readthedocs.rst

-This example only includes a configuration file (``.readthedocs.yaml``), but the repository must also have been integrated to ReadTheDocs (by linking your Github account ans importing your project for instance or by `manual webhook configuration <https://stackoverflow.com/a/74959815>`_).
+This example only includes a configuration file (``.readthedocs.yaml``), but the repository must also have been integrated to ReadTheDocs (by linking your Github account and importing your project for instance or by `manual webhook configuration <https://stackoverflow.com/a/74959815>`_).

 The config file below assume you're cloning your repository with http(s) protocol